Dungummin Ogham Stone

 The Ogham stone is sandstone, is about 1.6m tall, 0.48m wide and 0.36m in thickness, tapering in the cross section almost to a point.
-The inscription on the north-western side is a personal name, "OVOMANI".
+The inscription on the north-western side is a personal name, ᚑᚃᚑᚋᚐᚅᚔ "OVOMANI".
 The western side of the stone is damaged.
 It was dated by S. Ziegler c.
 500. The south side carries two crosses; in the west and north a cross is engraved.